SCMM: Calibrating Cross-modal Representations for Text-Based Person Search: Proposed Methods

-Formally, given a set of images with corresponding captions, denoted as $X = \{(I_i, T_i)\}^N_{i=1}$.
-Each image $I_i$ and its description text $T_i$ is associated with a person ID $y_i$, where $C$ is the number of person IDs.
-Text-based person search aims to retrieve the most relevant Rank@$k$(e.g., $k=1,5,10$) person images efficiently from a large-scale gallery with a textual caption.
-To solve this task, we propose a novel and effective framework as shown in Fig.~\ref{fig:fig2}.
+Formally, given a set of images with corresponding captions, denoted as $X = \{(I_i, T_i)\}^N_{i=1}$, where each image $I_i$ and its description text $T_i$ is associated with a person ID $y_i$, the text-based person search task aims to retrieve the most relevant Rank $k$ (e.g., $k=1,5,10$) person images efficiently from a large-scale gallery using textual queries.
+To accomplish this, the task requires learning discriminative cross-modal representations that can bridge the semantic gap between visual and textual modalities while maintaining fine-grained correspondence for accurate retrieval.
+The fundamental challenge lies in designing neural network architectures that can align heterogeneous feature representations, where visual features capture spatial and appearance characteristics while textual descriptions encode semantic attributes and contextual information.
+Effective learning strategies must address both global alignment across modalities and local correspondences that enable discrimination between visually similar individuals.

-For our dual-encoder backbone, we use ViT\cite{vit} and BERT\cite{bert} as the image-text encoders, respectively.
-For image encoder, it takes image patches from $I_i$ along with a vision [CLS] token as input.
-Then it outputs image feature sequence $\{v_i\}$ and vision [CLS] token embedding $v_i^{cls}$.
-Similarly, text encoder also obtain text feature sequence $\{t_i\}$ and text [CLS] token embedding $t_i^{cls}$ for caption $T_i$.